FUZZFACED

 American Vintage Series advert, Fender Frontline

-In 2006 the American Vintage '70s Stratocaster was presented: it continued the main features of the CBS period, like the 3-bolt neck plate with Micro Tilt, “F” tuners and the typical big headstock with the Fender logo of the '70s, and the bullet truss rod.
-The body could be ash (with transparent finishes) or alder and the neck shape was a large “U”.
+In 2006, the American Vintage '70s Stratocaster was introduced, featuring key elements from the CBS era, including the 3-bolt neck plate with Micro Tilt, “F” tuners, the large headstock with the ’70s Fender logo, and the bullet truss rod.
+The body was available in ash with transparent finishes or alder, while the neck had a large “U” shape.

 AMERICAN VINTAGE SECOND SERIES: THE PURE VINTAGE PROJECT